aaronksaunders/ionic4-sidemenu-auth/README.md

 ## How It Works

-We put an AuthGuard on the module that provides access to all of the member related pages and functionality.
+We put an `AuthGuard` on the module that provides access to all of the member related pages and functionality.
 The login page has no gaurd so it can be freely accessed.
+See more information on [Route Guards in the angular.io documentation](https://angular.io/guide/router#milestone-5-route-guards)

 ```javascript
 const routes: Routes = [